LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Data Transporter/data-transporter.md

 ### LP Cloud

-This option allows you to securely save files to our existing LP servers - to retrieve files saved here, you must login to Transporter and download the completed reports from the HISTORY section - files saved to this destination will automatically be removed after 15 days.
+This option allows you to securely save files to our existing LP servers - to retrieve files saved here, you must login to Transporter and download the completed reports from the HISTORY section - files saved to this destination will automatically be removed after 28 days.

 ### Amazon / Google

 Securely upload files to your AWS S3 or Google Cloud Storage bucket -

-**_Important:_** _for these destinations, when providing your authorization credentials in the relevant section of Transporter, LivePerson strongly recommends to use IAM (Identity & Access Management) based authorization keys._
+**_Important:_** _ for these destinations, when providing your authorisation credentials in the relevant section of Transporter, LivePerson strongly recommends to use IAM (Identity & Access Management) based authorisation keys.

 ### Editing Report Tasks